Beykent Educational Institutions: Mission statement

-Beykent Educational Institutions Aims To Implement International Baccalaureate
+Aims To implement International Baccalaureate

 Beykent Educational Institutions located in two different cities, have done many important contributions to education and pioneered model studies in the region it is located since the day Beykent Educational Institutions were opened.
-In 2006-2007 academic years, application for candidateship to International Baccalaureate IB Middle Years Programme with the aim of reaching world standards in education and conducting more systematic studies, has been accepted on April 15, 2011.
+In 2006-2007 academic years, application for candidacy to International Baccalaureate IB Middle Years Programme with the aim of reaching world standards in education and conducting more systematic studies, has been accepted on April 15, 2011.
 Edirne and Istanbul Beykent Educational Institutions are candidate schools for IB Primary Years Programme and IB Diploma Programme and seeking authorization in 2013-2014 academic year.